lesleyjanej/Vector-graphics-drawing-program/README.md

  - Different fill colours for shape creation
  - Clear button to remove all shapes from screen

+Screenshot in the root folder of this Github repo shows the application running.

 <b> How to run program: </b>
 Compile all java classes in each java package (model, main and view).
 One way to do this in Windows 10, is:

 Navigate to src directory and open up cmd.
-Do the following commands: javac main/*.java
+Do the following commands:

+javac main/*.java

 javac view/*.java